ge9/ExecuteCommand-Pipe/README.md

       - Currently not successfull if both input files' and batch file's path contain spaces, mainly because recent cygwin made it difficult (maybe impossible) to pass arbitrary string with double quotation `"` (cf. https://cygwin.com/pipermail/cygwin/2020-June/245226.html).
 This also applies to the next example.
   - pass files as a string argument, opening in interactive window
     - `C:\path\to\ExecuteCommand4000.exe h "C:\cygwin64\bin\xargs.exe" -d '\n' -- cmd /c start "" cmd /c "C:\path\to\script.bat"`
-      - Git Bash's xargs doesn't work here again.
+      - If you use Git Bash's xargs, you need extra slashes like the previous example.
       - In this case, stdin won't be closed forcefully, so interactive commands (e.g. `pause`) in script.bat will be meaningful.
   - pass to mpv's stdin
     - `C:\path\to\ExecuteCommand4000.exe p C:\path\to\mpv\mpv.exe --player-operation-mode=pseudo-gui --playlist=-`